jasoncassella/movies_api/README.md

-this app uses an api from http://www.omdbapi.com/ to display movies from a user search
+this app uses an api from http://www.omdbapi.com/ to display movies given a user query

 this was my first project using react